 At Tray.io, our mission is to be the central nervous system of the automated enterprise.
 The Tray Platform provides business users the ability to automate any business process without relying on developers.
 Integration is the first step to building any process automation, which is why universal connectivity is so critical to the Tray Platform.

-As prospective buyers begin their search for solutions to their integration and automation challenges, it’s essential to understand what their integration need is.
+As prospective buyers begin their search for solutions to their integration and automation challenges, it’s essential to understand what their integration needs are.

 In order to achieve our mission, we knew that we had to build the Tray Platform to be flexible enough to connect to any data source.
-The Tray Platform provides builders a variety of tools to facilitate integration, including connectors for hundreds of business applications as well as our Tray Toolkit.
+The Tray Platform provides builders a variety of tools to facilitate integration, including Tray Connectors for hundreds of common business applications and databases as well as our universal connectors.

-Since we have a variety of connectors available, our clicks-or-code builder lets business users easily drag and drop any of these connectors into their workflows.
+Since we have a variety of connectors available, our low-code builder enables business users to easily drag-and-drop any of these connectors into their workflows.
 After adding a connector to a workflow, users authenticate into the selected apps, configure each step with the necessary operations, and deploy it to production.
 Dragging and dropping apps into connected workflow steps automatically creates seamless API integration between them - again, with no developer resources required.

 While this is the most common way that Tray Platform users integrate their apps, it’s far from the only way we connect into the apps you use everyday.